Qafny: A Quantum-Program Verifier: Qafny Compilation and Implementation Evaluation

-\Cref{fig:circ-evaluation} shows a quantitative comparison of \qafny to \qbricks and \sqir for verifying several quantum programs.
-It shows that \qafny has the shortest running time and lines of code (LOC) for verifying programs with our automated proof engine.
+\Cref{fig:circ-evaluation} shows a quantitative comparison of \qafny, regarding theory/proof statement running time and numbers of lines (LOC), with respect to \qbricks and \sqir for verifying several quantum programs.
+The results show that \qafny has the shortest running time and LOCs for verifying programs with our automated proof engine.
 The \qbricks verification has better LOCs but a similar running time compared to \sqir. \sqir provides a complete verification \cite{shorsprove} by proving every mathematical theorem involved in the verification, so its verification proofs are longer than \qbricks; \qbricks performs better by providing some automatic tactics for sequence operations ($\sseq{e}{e}$) and taking many math theorems as assumptions without proof.
 In testing the two frameworks, we found that the previous claim \cite{VOQC, PQPC} that rigorous quantum proofs are one-time cost is problematic because inductive theorem provers update constantly.
 Once an update happens, users might need to fix the proofs (not programs or specifications) in their history code, e.g., our researcher spent three days fixing minor bugs in the proofs in \sqir and \qbricks due to Coq and Why3 version issues.
 Moreover, a new program verification in \sqir typically required detailed proofs of additional theorems beyond the program specifications.